siriusdely/siriusdely.github.com/_posts/2019-02-15-initial-bukalapak-app.md

 (It is still true when the app has grown much bigger, even as big as current Bukalapak.)

-Untung tim dan individu-individu yang saat ini bekerja keras di balik aplikasi Bukalapak, saya berharap yang terbaik dalam melewati masa-masa yg tidak nyaman ini.
+Untuk tim dan individu-individu yang saat ini bekerja keras di balik aplikasi Bukalapak, saya berharap yang terbaik dalam melewati masa-masa yg tidak nyaman ini.

 (For the hardworking teams and persons working currently behind Bukalapak apps, I hope you folks the best through these uneasy and uncomfortable feelings and situation.)